 There will be multiple mid-way mini report submissions for the project.
 The end result of the project will be a strategic marketing report.
 This will include an overview of the company, its goals, and its competitors; a channel-by-channel evaluation and tactical assessment; and a summary strategy with insights and suggested areas for improvement, testing, or exploration.
 Groups will present their results to the class in the last session, to share and compare their findings across project companies and industries, each with different strategic goals and marketing objectives.

-Company analysis project-Groups of 5-6
+Company analysis presentation-Groups of 4